ibm-cloud-docs/AnalyticsEngine/Troubleshooting-JKG.md

 {:pre: .pre}

-# Troubleshooting (JKG)
+# Troubleshooting (JNBG)

 ## Common Issues

-**The notebook user interface launches, but the kernel remains in a busy state (filled circle) before executing any cell/code.**
+**Executing code in a notebook cell displays a message “Waiting for a Spark session to start...” or “Obtaining Spark session...” and the kernel indicator remains in a busy state (filled circle) for a very long time (over a minute).**

- Because we don't have the lazy spark initialization in the cluster yet, the most likely cause is that you don't have any more available YARN containers on the cluster.
-Verify this by checking that the 'state' of your application is 'ACCEPTED' in the YARN RM UI.
-To fix this issue, shut down the existing running kernels or other YARN applications to free up resources.
+The most likely cause is that you don't have sufficient YARN containers available on the cluster to initiate a new Spark session.
+The notebook request is waiting for YARN resources to free up.
+You can verify this by checking that the state of your application reported by YARN is 'ACCEPTED'.
+You can access YARN via its Resource Manager web interface (accessible using the cluster’s Ambari console) or using its command line utility (accessible once you SSH to the cluster).

+To fix this issue, free up resources by shutting down any other running notebooks, interactive sessions (via JNBG, Livy etc.) or YARN applications.